Diesel Tram On Blackpool's North Pier

 § see below for a message from this esteemed gentleman.

 In 2008 I received the following message from the esteemed gentleman who was involved in the creation of the pier tramway.
-Certain personal information (such as home telephone information) have been removed, but otherwise the message is as I received it.
+Certain personal information (such as his home telephone number) has been removed, but otherwise the message is as I received it.

 I am a Building Designer from Darwin in the Northern Territory in Australia.